-Bonuses for the Chief Executive Officer and the other named executive officers are paid pursuant to the Company's Senior Executive Team Incentive Plan (the "SET Incentive Plan").
-Each named executive officer has a target annual performancebased cash bonus opportunity, which is determined annually by the Compensation Committee and based on a percentage of the executive's base salary, with a maximum payout of 200% of the target.
-These target percentages are intended to provide an appropriate mix of fixed and variable compensation and to maintain an appropriate weighting of annual versus longer-term incentives consistent with the Company's compensation philosophy.
-Company's overall financial performance and an individual's strengths, level and scope of responsibilities, skills, experience, past performance and potential.
+In 2016, annual performance-based cash bonuses for our Chief Executive Officer and our other named executive officers, as well as certain other senior executives, were paid pursuant to our Senior Executive Team Incentive Plan (the "SET Incentive Plan") from a bonus pool determined based on the Incentive Plan Measures as described below.
+Each of the named executive officers and other senior executives has a target annual performance-based cash bonus opportunity, which is determined annually by the Compensation Committee and based on a percentage of the executive's base salary, with a maximum payout of 200% of the target.
+These target percentages are intended to provide an appropriate mix of fixed and variable compensation and to maintain an appropriate weighting of annual versus longer-term incentives consistent with our compensation philosophy.
+For participating members of the senior executive team other than the Chief Executive Officer, the aggregate of these target annual bonus opportunities creates a bonus pool used to award actual annual incentive cash bonuses to these senior executives.